Thursday, December 28, 2006

 Generally, one can conclude that this was a problem all Singaporeans knew about.
 The newspapers have reported several arrests and checks carried out by the police to tackle this sleaze problem.
 But by and large, the problem did not go away.

-fatal stabbing of a Chinese masseuse in Ang Mo Kio two weeks ago.
+And then we have the sensational case involving the fatal stabbing of a Chinese masseuse in Ang Mo Kio two weeks ago.
 Again we find newspaper reports like this one - TODAY: Sleaze comes to the heartlands - appearing.
 This seemed to have worked finally.
 Overnight, it seems, laws were passed to regulate and control the operation of massage parlours and health centres.
 Last weekend, the police raided 129 massage parlours island-wide and numerous arrests were made.

 Two questions come to mind.